-- Show your child different types of writing, such as diaries and autobiographies which are written in the first person, and discussing the relevant features. - Allow your child to read texts they are genuinely interested in, e.g. reading information leaflets before visiting a gallery or museum, or reading a theatre programme or review.
+- Teach your child the technical terms needed for discussing what they hear and read, such as metaphor, simile, analogy, imagery, style and effect. - Reading whole books to your child so that they can meet texts and authors they might not choose to read themselves. - Expose your child to more than one account of the same event so that they can examine similarities and differences. - Show your child different types of writing, such as diaries and autobiographies which are written in the first person, and discussing the relevant features. - Teach your child how to use contents and index pages within reference books so that they can retrieve information, and frequently asking them to do so. - Allow your child to read texts they are genuinely interested in, e.g. reading information leaflets before visiting a gallery or museum, or reading a theatre programme or review. - Provide your child with ample opportunities to access increasing challenging texts which explore a variety of themes.